percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 3.3 Key Observations

 1. **InnoDB ClusterSet is a MySQL-side concept.** The natural CRD shape is a list of network endpoints with credentials, not a list of references to other CRs.
 This allows managing replicating from across K8S clusters or even on non-Kubernetes environments.
 2. `createReplicaCluster` is the only long-running operation.
-All mysql-shell commands are called via `exec`, except `createReplicaCluster`.
-Since this may take even hours to complete, this will run as a Job, and the `psclusterset` controller simply tracks its progress.
+All mysql-shell commands are issued via `kubectl exec` into a dedicated `mysqlshell-runner` Pod, except `createReplicaCluster`.
+Since this may take even hours to complete, it will run as a Job using the same runner image, and the `psclusterset` controller simply tracks its progress.
-3. **mysqlsh in the operator pod is a new code path.** Today the operator exec's into MySQL pods to run mysqlshell.
-For ClusterSet the controller must run mysqlsh locally against network endpoints, which requires mysqlsh to be bundled into the operator image.
+3. **The `mysqlshell-runner` Pod is a new component.** Today the operator exec's into MySQL pods to run mysqlsh.
+For ClusterSet, the operator manages a separate long-running runner Pod (one per ClusterSet CR) and `kubectl exec`s mysqlsh commands into it.
+This keeps the operator image free of mysqlsh and lets each ClusterSet pin a mysqlsh version that matches its MySQL endpoints.

 ---